Petri dish to dinner plate, in-vitro meat coming soon

 Granted, it may take a while to catch on.
 And it won't be cheap.

-The first lab-grown hamburger will cost around 250,000 euros ($345,000) to produce, according to Mark Post, a vascular biologist at the University of Maastricht in the Netherlands, who hopes to unveil such a delicacy soon.
+The first lab-grown hamburger will cost around 250,000 euros (216,626.90 pounds) to produce, according to Mark Post, a vascular biologist at the University of Maastricht in the Netherlands, who hopes to unveil such a delicacy soon.

 Experts say the meat's potential for saving animals' lives, land, water, energy and the planet itself could be enormous.